Travel outside Australia

 Example of when you get a full means tested rate

 You arrived in Australia in June 2005.
-You were permanently and severely impaired due to an accident in 2012, while an Australian resident.
+You have a permanent and severe disability due to an accident in 2012, while an Australian resident.

-You get the full means tested rate of Disability Support Pension.
+You get the full means tested rate of DSP.

 Example of when you don’t get a full means tested rate

-You arrived in Australia in June 2005 after you were already permanently and severely impaired.
+You arrived in Australia in June 2005 but you already had a permanent and severe disability.
 In June 2016 you left Australia after 11 years as an Australian resident.

-You get 11/35ths of your full means tested rate of Disability Support Pension.
+You get 11/35ths of your full means tested rate of DSP.

 If you go to New Zealand

-The agreement with New Zealand may affect your Disability Support Pension rate if 1 of these apply.
+The agreement with New Zealand may affect your DSP rate if one of these apply.
 You go there:

 - to live

-- and you’ll be outside Australia for more than 12 months
+- you’ll be outside Australia for more than 12 months

-- and you’ve been outside Australia for more than 26 weeks.
+- you’ve been outside Australia for more than 26 weeks.

 How much your payment changes depends on the details of the agreement with New Zealand.